bmyers624/py06292020/README.md

-I want to learn how to version control projects with git.
+I want to learn how to version control projects with git!